developermauricio/naturalconexion/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.6.7 =
+Fixed an issue when a non-string was added as a key to the product data array

+= 11.6.6 =
+Removed some debugging code

+= 11.6.5 =
+Added XML support for Google's Local Product Inventory feeds

+= 11.6.4 =
+Checked for compatibility with WooCommerce 6.6.0

+= 11.6.3 =
+Fixed the inventory count field for Vivino feeds

+= 11.6.2 =
+Solved a Undefined array key HTTP_HOST PHP warning

+= 11.6.1 =
+Added some more sanitisation and escaping

+= 11.6.0 =
+Added support for the new Skroutz additional_image requirements

+= 11.5.9 =
+Fixed an issue where the thousand separator for discounted prices by Flycart was causing malformed prices

+= 11.5.8 =
+Fixed issues with regards to missing sanitazion and validation

+= 11.5.7 =
+Solved an issue with an undefined variable

+= 11.5.6 =
+Fixed an issue with the Skroutz template, adding comma's inbetween size values

+= 11.5.5 =
+Fixed a PHP notice introduced in the previous release

+= 11.5.4 =
+Added the alt text attribute for Pinterest feeds
+Added price attributes with thousand and decimal separators in it (mainly for TikTok)

+= 11.5.3 =
+Removed all Facebook references in the plugin title and description

+= 11.5.2 =
+Tested for compatibility with WooCommerce 6.4

+= 11.5.1 =
+Fixed a multiply issue for price, regular price and sale price attributes that used a komma as decimal separator

+= 11.5.0 =
+Added the Glami templates for Slovakia and the Czech Republic

+= 11.4.9 =
+Changed the wpdb::prepare query string

+= 11.4.8 =
+Implemented a rounding feature for WooCommerce bundled products

+= 11.4.7 =
+Added two new fields to the Google Shopping template: Short title and Excluded countries for Shopping ads

+= 11.4.6 =
+The WooCommerce Composite plugin returned sale prices of 0.00.
+When this happens our plugin removes that sale price from the feeds

+= 11.4.5 =
+Reverting the rounding on two decimals for bundled products as WooCommerce is not always returning int|float values

+= 11.4.4 =
+Added links to TranslatePress tutorial
+Fixed an issue with the WooCommerce bundled product plugin that returned prices with more than 2 decimals

+= 11.4.3 =
+Fixed an issue for bundled products where VAT was added twice

+= 11.4.2 =
+Simplified the SQL query that retrieved custom attribute names so it uses less memory

+= 11.4.1 =
+Added 4 new Google Shopping fields in the template: product height, product length, product width and product weight

+= 11.4.0 =
+Added encoding for percentage characters
+Fixed a rounding error which one does on strings instead of int|floats

+= 11.3.9 =
+Checked for compatibility with WooCommerce 6.3
+Fixed a rounding error which one does on strings instead of int|floats

+= 11.3.8 =
+Added the new custom number fields to the Facebook / Instragram template

+= 11.3.7 =
+Solved an issue with an undefined variable in the Google pixel feature

+= 11.3.6 =
+Fixed a floatval issue that occured when calculating prices for bundled products

+= 11.3.5 =
+Fixed an issue with the deduplication counters

+= 11.3.4 =
+Fixed an error, the _my_conversions table is being queried but did not always exist Added an option to forcefully clean the dulication options

+= 11.3.3 =
+Fixed a VAT issue for the Pinterest / Vivino / TikTok price attributes

+= 11.3.2 =
+Fixed an issue that resulted in empty feeds when multiple feeds were configured and all at once were processing

+= 11.3.1 =
+Added three Pinterest / Vivino / TikTok price attributes excluding VAT

+= 11.3.0 =
+Considerable performance increase of the plugin.
+For WooCommerce shops with less than 750 processing speed doubled Build-in a check that prevents duplicate products from being added to feeds

+= 11.2.9 =
+Solved a Call to a member function addChild() on null issue

+= 11.2.8 =
+Solved an array_key_exists error

+= 11.2.7 =
+Fixed some minor CSS issues for the category mapping autosuggest Changed plugin title in readme.txt file

+= 11.2.6 =
+Tested for WooCommerce 6.2

+= 11.2.5 =
+Solved an UTF8-encoding issue that broke XML feeds

+= 11.2.4 =
+Added rawurldecode for some fields

+= 11.2.3 =
+Fixed a XSS vulnerability issue

+= 11.2.2 =
+Fixed a XSS vulnerability issue

+= 11.2.1 =
+Fixed an issue for individually priced bundled products that had a discount configured, it was not adding the VAT to those prices.

+= 11.2.0 =
+Fixed an issue where the plugin crached on Skroutz feeds when simple products were changed into variable products or the other way around

+= 11.1.9 =
+Confirmed compatibility with Wordpress 5.9

+= 11.1.8 =
+Added support for up to 5 additional images for Mall.sk feeds

+= 11.1.7 =
+Bolder element changed the table rate shipping name method.
+This causes the integration to no longer work.
+This issue has been fixed now.

+= 11.1.6 =
+Solved this error for Skroutz feed: Call to undefined method WC_Product_Simple::get_available_variations()

+= 11.1.5 =
+Added support for the Mall.sk media (image) URL field

+= 11.1.4 =
+Tested for compatibility with WC 6.1
+Changed Skroutz template so it meets the new Skroutz color requirements

+= 11.1.3 =
+Removed htaccess feature as it seems to be conflicting for some users

+= 11.1.2 =
+Added support for the Mall.sk availability feed
+Added user cap filter

+= 11.1.1 =
+Added quantity support for Skroutz feeds

+= 11.1.0 =
+Update of post meta extra fields only when they are set and filled

+= 11.0.9 =
+Added user security checks

+= 11.0.8 =
+Added template for Slovakian Mall.sk marketplace

+= 11.0.7 =
+Added missing capability checks on plugin settings that could influence product feeds.
+Only administrators are allowed to make these changes

+= 11.0.6 =
+Added htaccess files to the feed directories so they no longer will be cached (thanks @Anders!)
+Fixed an issue where disabled product variations still made it into the size attribute Fixed an array merge warning that showed when a new feed was being created and no previous feed was present Added downloadable and virtual attribute data so those can be added to feeds and filtered on

+= 11.0.5 =
+Fixed an issue where shipping formula's were not translated to shipping costs properly

+= 11.0.4 =
+Solved a rounding issue for discount calculations on products that use a point as seperator

+= 11.0.3 =
+Checked for compatibility with WooCommerce 6.0
+Solved a PHP warning that was showing in the logs when creating a Skroutz feed

+= 11.0.2 =
+Solved a PHP warning that was showing in the logs when creating a Skroutz feed Solved a mysqli::real_connect() error

+= 11.0.1 =
+Reverted previous release as it lead to invalid header errors on new plugin installs

 = 11.0.0 =
 Removed unused variables from some functions and did an extra array check